ChefDandy/CTE-menu/Poshc2/instructions/Windows_Managment_Instrumentation.md

 * cmd.exe

 ### Example 1 | *Detection Explination*
 * In example 1 we use poshc2 built in `wmiexec` command to get remote execution on another machine.
-When doing so we use WMI tool to kick off `mspaint.exe` using `cmd.exe`.
+When doing so, we use WMI tool to kick off `mspaint.exe` using `cmd.exe`.
 Which leads to a the event actions addressed above (logged-in/logged-in-special, and proccess create).

     ### Identifiable Items
     * remote host name/ip